eclipse-esmf/esmf-sdk/README.md

 ## Version Handling

-SAMM and its SDKs evolv over time.
+SAMM and its SDKs evolve over time.
 While measures are taken to do this in a non-breaking manner, some changes cannot be carried out without the need to define a new, breaking version.
 Due to this fact it is important to understand the versioning concept that is applied to the SAMM, APIs and SDK components that are derived from them.